 Meanwhile, in Boston, the rules are quite different.
 Hosts are required to register with the city if they want to rent out their property for fewer than 28 days per year.
 The license to rent a spare room while living under the same roof is $25 per year and those who want to rent out an entire unit can only offer that if it’s their primary residence or there’s a secondary unit, like a room built on to house family members.
 The licensing fee for an entire unit is $200.
 If a person fails to register as a host, they face a $100 fine per violation per day, and if a person rents a unit that is ineligible by being below-the-market-rate, they can face a fine of $300 per violation per day.
 Finally, hosts for short-term rentals will have to pay 5.7% taxes, the same as hotels are required to pay.

 And that’s just two cities.
 Almost every major tourist city has different rules for how they handle short-term rental properties and as the laws continue to evolve, the financial aspect of this market will continue to change.

 Overall, temporary housing has been taken by storm as short-term rentals have become more mainstream.
 While demand for overall housing is inching upward, the market for these short-term leases has skyrocketed, causing financial friction between renters, tenants, landlords, and the legislature.
 In the years to come, it is likely that the market will continue to evolve and change as expectations for these rentals rise and the laws catch up to the market.
 And if this new kind of rental leads to a housing crisis, it is likely that strict rules will be put in place.
 But as it stands now, this type of temporary housing provides more value than it does hassle to homeowners and guests, and the overall consensus is that demand in this market is not going anywhere.

-If you’re looking for more information on temporary housing options for you or your family, contact Temporary Accommodations here!
+If you’re looking for more information on temporary housing options for you or your family, contact Sedgwick’s temporary housing division here!
 Our team of experts would love to help you navigate the process of handling your temporary living situation.